JayFoxRox/nxdk/samples/gamma-fade/README.md

 In a real application you'd likely use a custom interpolator (a custom curve).
 You'd also vary the duration of the animation.

+This sample swaps the image during the fade.
+In a real application, you would preload these images into memory (or draw them in realtime).

+The images in this sample have been obtained from https://picography.co/.